felixnw/dc-metro/README.md

     - For _train_group_, the value needs to be either **'1'** or **'2'** or  **'3'**.
 This determines which platform's arrival times will be displayed.
 These typically fall in line with the values provided in the [Train Group table](#train-group-explanations), although single tracking and other events can cause these to change.

-    - For _show_all_groups_if_nothing_else, the value needs to be either ***True*** or ***False***.
+    - For _show_all_groups_if_nothing_else_, the value needs to be either ***True*** or ***False***.
 This determines what the board should do if there are no trains with assigned lines in your selected group.
 If True, the board will attempt to show results from all groups instead.
 This can help during single-tracking, when one group is temporarily reassigned to the other.
 If False, it will show the results from the selected group, which at most will consist of 'No Psngr' trains with no assigned lines.

     - Set the _metro_api_key_ value to the API key you got from [Part 3](#part-3-getting-a-wmata-api-key).